 Plus, all the fall releases are pouring in, and I’m starting to feel more human again now that I’m firmly into the second trimester, and it’s just been a delightful reading time at our house.

-Here are a few books that have been on repeat in September:
+Here are a few picture book recommendations that have been on repeat in September:

 The Lion Inside by Rachel Bright, illustrated by Jim Field